The political cartoon that became a Mexican memento mori.

 In an age of unprecedented access to information some people have sought emotional refuge in baseless fictional narratives.
 Conspiracy theories are a symptom, but not the cause, of ignorance.
 It is easier to prevent a conspiracy theory from taking hold than to change someone’s mind once they believe.
+It is much harder to unlearn something than learn something new.
+One way to prevent the adoption of conspiracy theories is an idea called “Pre-bunking” or more formally as attitudinal inoculation.
+In Pre-bunking people learn some of the techniques used to manipulate them into believing things that aren’t true, arming them to be ready when they encounter misinformation.
 For those who already believe, psychologists say it is better to treat the root cause of a believer’s ignorance than to try and dissuade them from a particular conspiracy theory.

 So whether it’s the suspicion of witches, the Knights Templar, the Freemasons, the Communist red scare, the Protocols of the Elders of Zion, the Illuminati, crop circles, water fluoridation, Area 51, the Royal Family assassinated Princess Diana, 9/11 was an inside job, chemtrails, Obama wasn’t born in America, QAnon, flat earth theory, the deep state, anti-vaxxers, or that coronavirus is being spread by cell phone towers … knowledge from reliable sources and improving critical thinking skills are the best ways to reduce belief in conspiracy theories.

-The dramatic increase in the number of Thai restaurants is driven by a culinary diplomacy program by the Thai government
+The dramatic increase in the number of Thai restaurants is driven by a culinary diplomacy program of the Thai government

 Between 2001 and 2019 the number of Thai restaurants worldwide tripled.
 In the United States the number of Thai restaurants went from around 2,000 to over 5,000.
 Meanwhile at around 300,000 people Thai Americans only make up around 0.09% of the 330 million Americans.
 By comparison there are around 37 million Mexican Americans and around 54,000 Mexican restaurants around the US.
 That’s one Mexican restaurant for every 650 Mexican Americans but one Thai restaurant for every 55 Thai Americans.
 That’s a lot of Thai restaurants compared to so few Thai Americans.
 So other than tasting great, what has driven this explosion in Thai restaurants?

 In 2001 the Thai government formed the Global Thai Restaurant Company, Ltd. whose goal has been to spread Thai food and Thai culture around the world.
-This government-supported program offers generous loans to Thai nationals living abroad to open restaurants, they offer training in cooking standardized Thai dishes, they award “Thai Select” certificates for restaurants that are of high quality, and they have created A Manual for Thai Chefs Going Abroad to help train new Thai restaurateurs.
+This government-supported program offers generous loans to Thai nationals living abroad to open restaurants.
+They offer training in the cooking of standardized Thai dishes, they award “Thai Select” certificates for restaurants that are of high quality, and they have created A Manual for Thai Chefs Going Abroad to help train new Thai restaurateurs.
 They also offer predesigned restaurant packages to create Thai restaurants at different price points.

-• Elephant Jump is the lower-priced experience aimed at $5 to $15 per customer • Cool Basil is the mid-tier offering at $15 to $25 per person • Golden Leaf is the higher-end culinary experience at $25 to $30 per person
+• Elephant Jump: the lower-priced experience aimed at $5 to $15 per customer • Cool Basil: the mid-tier offering at $15 to $25 per person • Golden Leaf: the higher-end culinary experience at $25 to $30 per person

 Some Thai restaurants are even named after these packages – they didn’t even bother to come up with their own names.
 These Thai restaurant packages are like a government sponsored version of the “Irish pub in a box”.